 Navasota Citizens University offers residents the opportunity to try their hand as government finance managers, firefighters, police officers, wastewater operators and other officials.
 Navasota Citizens University participants will get a first-hand look at how government operates and how decisions are made.
 Citizens University began as a means of helping citizens understand city government operations in areas such as taxes, spending and finance, police and fire, and community zoning policies.

-Registration includes a $25 program fee that covers operating costs, course materials, a class shirt, snacks and a graduation dinner celebration.
-The class is open to 15 participants.
+Registration includes a $25 program fee.
+The class is open to 10 participants.
 If classes fill, priority will be given to residents of Navasota.
 Applicants must not be running for public office.
-Students will be required to be present for at least 8 of the classes in order to graduate.
-The program ends with a graduation dinner and ceremony.
+The program ends with a graduation ceremony.

 For more information, please call Susie Homeyer at (936) 825-6475.
 Future program dates are to be determined.